aniqatc/playground/docs/widgets/02-calculator.md

 ## Tech

-- HTML
+- JavaScript/HTML/SCSS: Core technologies for building and styling the widget
-- SCSS
+- Function Plot: Library for building interactive SVG graphs
-- JavaScript
+- HTML2Canvas: library for exporting portion of the calculator display as `.png`

-- Function Plot for interactive graphs
+## Storage

-- HTML2Canvas for exporting portion of calculator display as `.png`
+- Browser storage: local storage utilized to temporarily save previously inputted expressions

 ## Features